prrao87/kuzudb-study/README.md

 ### Query performance benchmark

 The full benchmark numbers are in the `README.md` pages for respective directories for `neo4j` and `kuzudb`.
+The benchmarks are run via the `pytest-benchmark` library directly from each directory for the queries on either DB.

 #### Neo4j vs. Kùzu single-threaded